Pratixx/ProcV/DOCS.md

 It is also important to note that a majority of the following commands will return an acknowledge byte in the data port, which must be read before issuing any further commands to the i8042 / PS/2 controller, let alone the mouse itself.

+A majority of the following commands return the auxiliary signal `0xFA`.
+It is essential to ensure that the mouse returns this; otherwise, the software should assume an error ocurred while processing the command.

 **0xFF - Reset**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;
 The mouse will respond with the acknowledge signal in the data port, and will enter Reset Mode.